preciofishbone/OmniaDocsG2/blocks/process-blocks/process-status/index.rst

-The Process status block
+Process status block
 =======================================

 This block is available in Omnia 6.12 and later.
 It can be used in a process context to set and view the status for a step in the process.
 Mainly for use ine Teams.

-Here's an example:
+Here's an example when the block is used (image will be added soon)

 .. image:: process-status-block.png

+There are now settings available.